-These exclusive Haida Killer Whale bands (Orca rings) feature an original Native art design by Warren Smith at The Coast Handworks Co., a world-class engraver, scholar and expert in Heraldry, Calligraphy, Celtic scrollwork and the Native formline art style of the Pacific Northwest Indian culture.
+These exclusive Haida Killer Whale bands (Orca rings) feature an original Native art style design by Warren Smith at The Coast Handworks Co., a world-class engraver, non-Native scholar and expert in Heraldry, Calligraphy, Celtic scrollwork and the Native formline art style of the Pacific Northwest Indian culture.

-Substantial and weighty, the band is domed at the top, tapered to the back and encircled by a pair of “rails” that frame, protect and highlight the artwork.
+Substantial and weighty, the band is domed at the top, tapered to the back and encircled by a pair of “rails” that frame and highlight the artwork.
 The original Haida Killer Whale art presents as an exceptionally deep carving in high relief, remarkable for its exceptional level of detail in the finite canvass of a ring.
-Along with the traditional Haida crosshatching area set well below the top surface, the distinctive design would not be possible using computer generated art and robotic etching techniques.
+Along with the traditional Haida-style crosshatching area set well below the top surface, the distinctive design would not be possible using computer generated art and robotic etching techniques.

 About Haida Killer Whale

 One of the most storied animals in Haida lore, the Killer Whale (AKA Orca) is considered a kindred spirit to humans, so similar is its group hunting methods, close familial bonds and fierce guardianship of offspring.
 In fact, many Haida stories tell of a human assuming the guise of a Killer Whale as easily as slipping on skin as if it were clothing.
 And as an animal that mates for life, the Killer Whale is also symbolic of lasting romance and harmony.
 Usually travelling in pods, Killer Whales represent the security and wisdom of a stable society and the assurances of a harmonious family or collaborative community.